-A veteran of the college game for nearly a quarter century, Jesse Williams begins his second year with the Ohio football program as the team's defensive line coach.
+A veteran of the college game for nearly a quarter century, Jesse Williams begins his third year with the Ohio football program as the team's defensive line coach.

 Following the Independence Bowl win, defensive end Tremayne Scott was named to the CBSSports.com All-Bowl team.
 Scott was the only player from the MAC to be named to the team after he totaled five tackles, two sacks and recorded his first career interception.

 Prior to the Bobcats' fourth straight bowl appearance, defensive tackle Neal Huynh would go to earn All-MAC Third Team honors.
 Huynh's all-conference honor was the first of his collegiate career.
 Following th e year, Huynh signed a professional contract with the Atlanta Falcons.

 Williams' first season in Athens also had a tremendous impact on Ohio starters Carl Jones and Corey Hasting as both posted single-season career highs in tackles and tackles for loss, while Huynh posted single-season career bests in sacks and tackles for loss.